 State pensioner benefits

-This meant that from 6 April 2016 the old State pension system (and thus the methodology set out in paragraph 24) continued to apply to pensioners who had reached SPa prior to 6 April 2016.
+This meant from 6 April 2016 the old State pension system (and thus the methodology set out in paragraph 24) continued to apply to pensioners who had reached SPa before 6 April 2016.

 For pensioners who reach SPa after 5 April 2016 the State will no longer apply an ‘uprating difference calculation’ within the payment of any State pension or State death benefits.
-Although, a survivor who reaches SPA after 5 April 2016 may be entitled to an inherited amount based on a net inherited AP calculation, the inherited GMP is deducted at the point of award only, in the same way as their own GMP is deducted from their AP in the new State Pension 2016 starting amount calculation.
+Although, a survivor who reaches SPa after 5 April 2016 may be entitled to an inherited amount based on a net inherited AP calculation, the inherited GMP is deducted at the point of award only, in the same way as their own GMP is deducted from their AP in the new State Pension 2016 starting amount calculation.
 In other words, it is consolidated into the survivor’s new State Pension (see paragraph below).
-Accordingly as AP is no longer paid, the value of the AP will always be less than the value of the GMP/inherited GMP (i.e. AP<GMP).
+Accordingly, as AP is no longer paid, the value of the AP will always be less than the value of the GMP/inherited GMP (i.e. AP<GMP).

 State survivor benefits and impact to LGPS survivor pensions

-The following table set out the various benefits to which the survivor may be entitled from HMRC dependent on the date of death of the member, and the impact upon LGPS survivor benefits.
+The following table sets out the various benefits to which the survivor may be entitled from HMRC dependent on the date of death of the member, and the impact upon LGPS survivor benefits.

 Survivor was under SPa at the date of death of the member, member may have died:

-Before 6 April 2016
+before 6 April 2016

-On or after 6 April 2016 and before 6 April 2017 (transitional period for new state death benefits)
+on or after 6 April 2016 and before 6 April 2017 (transitional period for new state death benefits)

-On or after 6 April 2017
+on or after 6 April 2017

 Survivor reached SPa before 6 April 2016 and was over SPa at the date of death of the member, member may have died:

-Before 6 April 2016
+before 6 April 2016

-On or after 6 April 2016 and before 6 April 2017 (transitional period for new state death benefits)
+on or after 6 April 2016 and before 6 April 2017 (transitional period for new state death benefits)

-On or after 6 April 2017
+on or after 6 April 2017

-Survivor reach SPa on or after 6 April 2016 and was over SPa at the date of death of the member, member may have died:
+Survivor reached SPa on or after 6 April 2016 and was over SPa at the date of death of the member, member may have died:

-On or after 6 April 2016 and before 6 April 2017 (transitional period for new state death benefits)
+on or after 6 April 2016 and before 6 April 2017 (transitional period for new state death benefits)

-On or after 6 April 2017
+on or after 6 April 2017

-Back to index